rickmurdock/notes/FrontEnd/FrontEndFundamentalsEncyclopedia.md

 selfExample.methodExample();
 ```

-Above: In order to obtain the invocation context of the outer function using this, the value needs to be stored into a variable in the scope of the inner function.
+Above: In order to obtain the invocation context of the outer function using `this`, the value needs to be stored into a variable in the scope of the inner function.

+---

 # Study Notes